-- RF station: by installing a RF (radio frequency) transmitter (see Advanced Topics section), OpenSprinkler can switch many common RF remote power sockets.
+- RF zone: by installing a RF (radio frequency) transmitter (see Advanced Topics section), OpenSprinkler can switch many common RF remote power sockets.
 To do so, you need to purchase an RFtoy and use it to decode RF signal code from your remote power sockets.
 Once the code is set, whenever this zone is turned on/off, OpenSprinkler will send the on/off code through RF transmitter to remotely switch the power socket.
-This allows your OpenSprinkler to control powerline devices, such as Christmas lights, heaters, pumps, etc. - Remote station: a remote station is a physical station on another OpenSprinkler controller.
+This allows your OpenSprinkler to control powerline devices, such as Christmas lights, heaters, pumps, etc. - Remote zone: a remote station is a physical station on another OpenSprinkler.
 This allows one master controller to send commands to remote controllers in order to turn on their valves.
 Each remote station is specified by the IP address, port number, and station index on the remote controller.
 For example, you can map master controller's zone 1 to remote controller's zone 5.
-However, the master and remote controllers must share the same password. - GPIO station: allows the zone to directly switch a spare GPIO pin available on the controller.
-Only pins that are available are listed.
-You can also define the active state (i.e. Active High or Active Low). - HTTP station: allows the zone to trigger a generic HTTP GET command.
+However, the master and remote controllers must share the same password. - GPIO zone: allows the zone to directly switch a spare GPIO pin available on the controller.
+Only valid GPIO pins are visible.
+You can also define the active state (i.e. Active High or Active Low). - HTTP zone: allows the zone to trigger a generic HTTP GET command.
 To define an HTTP station, you need to provide a server name (either domain name or IP address), port number, on command (without the starting slash /), and off command.
-When this zone is turned on, it automatically sends a HTTP GET command server:port/on_command; similarly, when it's turned off, it sends a HTTP GET command in the form of server:port/off_command.

-Note that special stations are logical / virtual - you do NOT need to have the physical stations to use them.
-In other words, even if you don't have zone expanders, you can still use special zones beyond the number of physical stations.
+When this zone is turned on, it automatically sends a HTTP GET command server:port/on\command; similarly, when it's turned off, it sends a HTTP GET command in the form of server:port/off\command. - Note that the above special zones are virtual you do NOT need to have physical zones to use them.
+In other words, even if you don't have any zone expander, you can still use special zones up to the maximum number of zones supported.